status-im/nimbus-eth2/README.md

 You can check where the beacon chain fits in the Ethereum research ecosystem in the [Status Athenaeum](https://github.com/status-im/athenaeum/blob/b465626cc551e361492e56d32517b2cdadd7493f/ethereum_research_records.json#L38).

+## Test vectors

+The Eth 2.0 test vectors and their generators are available in a [dedicated repository](https://github.com/status-im/eth2-testgen).

 ## Convention

 Ethereum Foundation uses: